 When Writing NSW asked if I would like to review On the Blue Train by Kristel Thornell, a novel about the eleven days in 1926 when Agatha Christie disappeared, I thought it would be an interesting assignment and a chance to learn more about this famous author and to finally read one of her books.

-Revisiting these blog posts felt just like turning an album page to a fondly remembered photo.
+Revisiting these blog posts felt just like opening an album page to a fondly remembered photo.

-This was also an enjoyable experience, which I’ll recount in a later blog post.
-And who knows, it too may become one of my favourites!
+It was also an enjoyable experience, which I’ll recount in a later blog post.
+And who knows, this too may become one of my favourites!

 © 2018 Robert Fairhead